 While I assumed at first that she was joking, I could see from the thoughtful expression on Martina’s face that she was dead serious.

-An hour and a half and nearly two hundred dollars later, the entire family has been checked, treated and declared louse-free.
+An hour and a half and nearly $200 later, the entire family has been checked, treated, and declared louse-free.

 “Don’t forget to schedule a follow-up in five days,” Ciara says, packing up her shower caddy and swivel chair.